Ecosystems are showing symptoms of resilience loss: Results

-Signals of resilience loss, however, do not conform neatly with slowing down or speeding up theories.
-Only a minority of places show consistent increase or decrease in variance and autocorrelation (Fig \ref{fig:sm-gpp},\ref{fig:sm-ter}, \ref{fig:sm-mar}).
+An additional robustness test is comparing the generic indicators against model-based early warnings.
+The latter are autoregressive dynamic linear models that enable fitting coefficients that change over time, in particular the approximation of the leading eigenvalue of the system \(\lambda\) (26--28).
+For each dataset a sample of a hundred pixels was randomly drawn for detected places with at least three different resilience indicators, and compared against places that showed no early warning (Fig \ref{fig:lambda}).
+Model-based indicators showed resilience loss for at least half of the sample of chlorophyll A and a third of the sample of gross primary productivity.
+For places where \(\lambda < 0\) the distribution still shows a displacement towards one when compared to places with no signals.
+For terrestrial ecosystem respiration however, model-based early warnings do not support the patterns found by the generic indicators.

+If resilience is approximated as the size of the basin of attraction, critical slowing down is sensible to reductions in depth while critical speeding up is sensible to reductions in width.
+However, these theories when applied to ecological problems are typically approached as low dimensional models with perhaps one controlling factor, one driver.
+Recent experimental evidence suggests that when ecosystems are subject to multiple drivers, early warning indicators can fail or provide contradictory signals (33).
 Lack of consistency between signals suggests that there is no one preferred theory at place.
 But instead, multiple drivers are interacting in pushing ecosystems outside their realm of stability, some of them through increasing stochasticity while others through slow forcing.

-To test that hypothesis, I used a logistic regressions and a random forests to investigate what is driving the detection of early warnings.
-Detection by at least two proxies of resilience loss was used as response variable.
+To test that hypothesis, I used logistic regressions and random forests to investigate what is driving the detection of early warnings.
+Detection by at least two proxies of resilience loss was used as a response variable.
 Explanatory variables for terrestrial ecosystems included time series of temperature, precipitation, burned area, and land cover.
 For marine systems, the explanatory variables were restricted to sea surface temperature and sea surface salinity.
-Variables with long and frequent time series (temperature, salinity and precipitation) were filtered with a Fourier transform to test whether the signals are predicted by long term variation, annual cycles, fast oscillations or the linear (slow) trends.
+Variables with long and frequent time series (temperature, salinity and precipitation) were filtered with a Fourier transform to test whether the signals are predicted by long term variation, annual cycles, fast oscillations, or the linear (slow) trends.
 All regressions used a stratified sampling design, balanced on detection, and with fixed effects per biomes or marine realm respectively (See Method).
+The subsampling is necessary to control for two sources of bias.
+First, it breaks biases induced by spatial autocorrelation and the potential inflation of effects or small standard errors (32).
+Second, it reduces bias by a relatively larger amount of pixels were resilience loss is not detected, or by biomes that naturally have larger areas.